For more information about career opportunities in each specialization, use the following links:

 International Development professionals work to improve human quality of life in developing countries in the fields of healthcare, education, infrastructure, and the environment.
 Students interested in international development will benefit greatly from SEAS's interdisciplinary focus and diverse student body.

-For career guidance and more information about each sector, please visit our Canvas Page.
+For career guidance and more information about each sector, please visit our Google Site.

 For general questions, please email us at email@example.com.